awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

   If you use an unknown patch, custom engine version \(CEV\) creation fails\.
 In this case, contact the RDS Custom support team and ask it to add the missing patch\.

-  For more information, see [Step 2: Downloading your database installation files and patches from Oracle Software Delivery Cloud](custom-cev.preparing.md#custom-cev.preparing.download)\.
+  For more information, see [Step 2: Download your database installation files and patches from Oracle Software Delivery Cloud](custom-cev.preparing.md#custom-cev.preparing.download)\.
++ You have access to Amazon S3\.
+This service is required for the following reasons:
-+ You have access to Amazon S3 so that you can upload your Oracle installation files\.
-You use the installation files when you create your RDS Custom CEV\.
+  + You upload your Oracle installation files to S3 buckets\.
+You use the uploaded installation files to create your RDS Custom CEV\.
+  + RDS Custom for Oracle uses scripts downloaded from internally defined S3 buckets to perform actions on your DB instances\.
+These scripts are necessary for onboarding and RDS Custom automation\.
+  + RDS Custom for Oracle uploads certain files to S3 buckets located in your customer account\.
+These buckets use the following naming format: `do-not-delete-rds-custom-`*account\_id*\-*region*\-*six\_character\_alphanumeric\_string*\.
+For example, you might have a bucket named `do-not-delete-rds-custom-123456789012-us-east-1-12a3b4`\.

-  For more information, see [Step 3: Uploading your installation files to Amazon S3](custom-cev.preparing.md#custom-cev.preparing.s3) and [Creating a CEV](custom-cev.create.md)\.
+  For more information, see [Step 3: Upload your installation files to Amazon S3](custom-cev.preparing.md#custom-cev.preparing.s3) and [Creating a CEV](custom-cev.create.md)\.
 + You supply your own virtual private cloud \(VPC\) and security group configuration\.
-For more information, see [Configuring IAM and your VPC](#custom-setup-orcl.iam-vpc)\.
+For more information, see [Step 3: Configure IAM and your VPC](#custom-setup-orcl.iam-vpc)\.
 + The AWS Identity and Access Management \(IAM\) user that creates a CEV or RDS Custom DB instance has the required permissions for IAM, CloudTrail, and Amazon S3\.

-  For more information, see [Grant required permissions to your IAM user](#custom-setup-orcl.iam-user)\.
+  For more information, see [Step 4: Grant required permissions to your IAM user](#custom-setup-orcl.iam-user)\.

 For each task, the following sections describe the requirements and limitations specific to the task\.
 For example, when you create your RDS Custom DB for Oracle instance, use either the db\.m5 or db\.r5 instance classes running Oracle Linux 7 Update 6\.
 For general requirements that apply to RDS Custom, see [Availability and requirements for Amazon RDS Custom for Oracle](custom-reqs-limits.md)\.

-## Make sure that you have a symmetric encryption AWS KMS key<a name="custom-setup-orcl.cmk"></a>
+## Step 1: Make sure that you have a symmetric encryption AWS KMS key<a name="custom-setup-orcl.cmk"></a>

 A symmetric encryption AWS KMS key is required for RDS Custom\.
 When you create an RDS Custom for Oracle DB instance, you supply the KMS key identifier\.
 For more information, see [Configuring a DB instance for Amazon RDS Custom for Oracle](custom-creating.md)\.